alexiscotel/srvcraft/docs/basic-minecraftserver-install.md

 # Minecraft server preparation

-this guide is based on the server.1.19.3.jar file from Mojang
+this guide is based on the server.1.19.3.jar file from Mojang.
+Is work same with others versions.

 ## get files form minecraft server